trawick/emptyhammock-time/README.md

 * `parse_repeat_phrase('1st Fridays 8:30pm-12:30am', timedelta(days=40))`

-It starts with the first occurrence after the current time (or the value of the optional `now` parameter); it will generate all occurrences from that time over the range expressed by the 2nd argument.
+It starts with the first occurrence after the current time (or after the time specified by the optional `now` parameter); it will generate all occurrences from that time over the range expressed by the 2nd argument.

 Normally the optional `local_tz` argument should be set to a `pytz` timezone.